ThomasWillumsen/dotnet-api-boilerplate/README.md

 - .NET 6
 - CQRS architecture and mediator pattern
 - Errorhandling with Exception middleware and error codes
+- Serilog with minimal request-logging
-- The API is documented using Swagger UI at `/index.html`.
+- Swagger UI at `/index.html`.
-- An SQL Server database is administered using Entity Framework and the code-first principle with migrations.
+- Entity Framework and the code-first principle with migrations.
 - Account API with login, reset password, update password etc.
 - Authorization with bearer tokens
-- SendGrid integration for sending emails (including email-log and SendGrid webhooks for email delivery-status updates)
+- SendGrid integration for sending emails (including en email log and SendGrid webhooks for email delivery status updates)
 - Test-project with a few example tests

 ### Prerequisites